PalisadoesFoundation/talawa/INSTALLATION.md

 ## Developer Environment Setup

-There are multiple ways to access the Talawa-API that the Talawa mobile app uses.
+Talawa mobile app requires [talawa-api](https://github.com/PalisadoesFoundation/talawa-api) running locally or remotely, which will be used as an organisation url. an organisation should be created in [talawa-api](https://github.com/PalisadoesFoundation/talawa-api), inorder to create an organisation in talawa-api, [talawa-admin](https://github.com/PalisadoesFoundation/talawa-admin) needs to be used.

 ### On Your Local Machine

 You need to setup your own local instance of [Talawa-API](https://github.com/PalisadoesFoundation/talawa-api).
 The advantage is that you'll be working with the latest code.

 1. You need to setup all the 3 projects locally ([talawa](https://github.com/PalisadoesFoundation/talawa), [talawa-api](https://github.com/PalisadoesFoundation/talawa-api), and [talawa-admin](https://github.com/PalisadoesFoundation/talawa-admin)),
-2. Ater setting up [talawa-api](https://github.com/PalisadoesFoundation/talawa-api) and [talawa-admin](https://github.com/PalisadoesFoundation/talawa-admin) create an account in talawa admin.
+2. After setting up [talawa-api](https://github.com/PalisadoesFoundation/talawa-api) and [talawa-admin](https://github.com/PalisadoesFoundation/talawa-admin) create an account in talawa admin.
-3. After creating an account in talawa admin edit data in mongodb document under user collection by changing userTYPE from ADMIN to SUPERADMIN and adminApproved from false to true
+3. After creating an account in talawa admin edit data in mongodb document under user collection by changing userType from ADMIN to SUPERADMIN and adminApproved from false to true

 <p align="center"><img width="946" alt="createO" src="https://user-images.githubusercontent.com/64683098/212376827-970ce7ca-d8fa-419b-ba90-691c93a25649.png"></p>
 <p align="center"><img width="946" alt="createO" src="https://user-images.githubusercontent.com/64683098/212393122-d1715819-31d0-4dd0-b072-9bb24622f8e5.png"></p>